Josh Anderson (Neighbours): Storylines

-Josh is first seen in the Coffee Shop on Todd's 16th birthday and they quickly become friends after learning that Josh is new to the area and will be starting Year 10 at Erinsborough High with Todd and they share a common interest- soccer.
+Josh is first seen in the Coffee Shop on Todd Landers' 16th birthday and they quickly become friends after learning that Josh is new to the area and will be starting Year 10 at Erinsborough High with Todd and they share a common interest- soccer.
 Todd invites Josh back to his home for his birthday dinner, but when Josh reveals that he asked Melissa out on a date, it doesn't sit well with Todd.
 Josh realises Melissa still likes Todd and backs off.
-Josh begins dating Cody, who had previously caused Todd and Melissa problems in their relationship and they begin going out for several months.
+Josh begins dating Cody Willis, who had previously caused Todd and Melissa problems in their relationship and they begin going out for several months.
 However, Cody is still attracted to Todd and promptly dumps Josh without explanation.
 Meanwhile, Josh finds himself becoming more and more attracted to Melissa the more time they spend together studying.
 The teens soon realise they are all dating the wrong people and agree to swap partners.
 When Todd falls in with local criminal Gary "Boof" Head (Stephen Hall), Josh tries to make Todd see sense.
 One evening when Todd is attacked by Boof for informing the police, Josh comes to his friend's aid and subdues Boof with a few kick-boxing moves.

 Josh agrees to help Melissa in her scheme to expose Lassiter's for using frozen tuna and they sneak into the kitchens and head towards the fridge where they find the tuna but a kitchen hand shuts the door, leaving Josh and Melissa trapped.
 Josh quickly stops the fan from freezing them but Melissa is in danger due to suffering from epilepsy and not having her medication to hand.
 The couple are saved but Paul Robinson (Stefan Dennis) is unimpressed with the damage to the fridge and demands payment for the damages.
 When Josh begins violin lessons and constantly talks about a woman named Katrina Riley (Jane Conroy), Melissa is quick to accuse him of cheating on her with another girl.
 Melissa tracks down Katrina and realizes she is much older than Josh and has worried for nothing.

 After a runaway truck ploughs into the Andersons' newsagents, Josh and his family are left homeless and jobless with the prospect of having to return to Mildura, which Josh does not really want as he has made friends and is settled in Erinsborough.
 Jim Robinson (Alan Dale), Todd's uncle agrees to let Josh stay at Number 26 and share a room with Todd.
 When Josh is subpoenaed to testify against Helen Daniels (Anne Haddy), Jim's mother-in-law, who is suing a hotel after a fall, He is torn between perjuring himself or making Helen look bad on the stand.
 Under pressure, Josh flees and retreats to his old garage.
 School principal Dorothy Burke convinces Josh to return to the Robinsons.